STORYBOOKS

 Buy energy efficient appliances

 Look for the Energy Star on appliances and consider the annual energy cost before buying.
-More efficient appliances cost more, but you make up the extra cost and then some over the life of the product.
+More efficient appliances cost more, but you make up the extra cost over time.

 Replacing bulbs to save energy